 Encumbrance Accounting in Procure to Pay Process Flow

-Encumbrance accounting is primarily used in Procure to Pay process in Oracle.
-It starts from Purchase Requisitions and ends when actual expenditures are booked in the form of an Invoice.
+Encumbrance accounting is primarily used in the Procure to Pay process in Oracle.
+It starts with Purchase Requisitions and ends when actual expenditures are booked in the form of an Invoice.
 The diagram below shows Encumbrance Accounting in Procure to Pay flow –

 Given below is an example of the business flow –